QUANTITATIVE METHODS III

 LEARNING OUTCOMES:

-Ability in selecting appropriate data analysis methods, and in analyzing relationships among variables in economics, finance and management.
+Ability in selecting appropriate data analysis methods, and in analysing causal relationships among variables in economics.

 MAKING JUDGMENTS: